cogini/phoenix_container_example_old/README.md

 ## AWS CodeBuild

-[deploy/Dockerfile.codebuild](deploy/Dockerfile.codebuild) is a custom build image for AWS CodeBuild.
+We use a custom build image for CodeDeploy with tools installed, speeding up the build.

 It includes: